d-morrison/IntroStatActivities/_book/04-L04-EDA-two-quantitative-wrapup.md

 \vspace{1in}

-Enter the variable name `flipper_length_mm` for `response` and the variable name `bill_depth_mm` for `explanatory` in line 29 in the R script file.
+Enter the variable name `body_mass_g` for `response` and the variable name `bill_depth_mm` for `explanatory` in line 29 in the R script file.
 Highlight and run lines 29--30 to get the linear model output.

 ```r